This is a list of South Asian studies courses. For more information, see Asian and Slavic Languages and Literatures.

 SOAS:1502 Asian Humanities: India3 s.h.

 Introduction to four thousand years of South Asian civilization, through popular stories.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as RELS:1502.

 SOAS:1550 Sex, Music, and Pop Culture in India3 s.h.